Zacks Investment Research Lowers Enfusion (NYSE:ENFN) to Sell

-Zacks Investment Research lowered shares of Enfusion (NYSE:ENFN – Get Rating) from a hold rating to a sell rating in a report issued on Thursday, Zacks.com reports.
+Enfusion (NYSE:ENFN – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued on Thursday, Zacks.com reports.

 According to Zacks, “Enfusion Inc. is a provider of cloud-based investment management software and services.
 Through its software, analytics and middle/back-office managed services, it creates enterprise-wide cultures of real-time, data-driven intelligence, boosting agility and powering growth.
 Enfusion Inc. is based in NEW YORK. “

-A number of other equities analysts also recently issued reports on ENFN.
-Morgan Stanley decreased their price target on shares of Enfusion from $24.00 to $22.00 and set an equal weight rating for the company in a research note on Friday, December 3rd.
-The Goldman Sachs Group decreased their target price on Enfusion from $24.00 to $15.00 and set a neutral rating for the company in a research report on Wednesday, March 16th.
-Stifel Nicolaus lowered their target price on Enfusion from $27.00 to $20.00 and set a buy rating for the company in a research note on Monday, March 21st.
-Finally, Credit Suisse Group reduced their price target on Enfusion from $26.00 to $25.00 and set a neutral rating on the stock in a research note on Friday, December 3rd.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Enfusion currently has an average rating of Hold and an average target price of $18.67.
+Several other research firms have also issued reports on ENFN.
+Piper Sandler lowered their price objective on Enfusion from $26.00 to $20.00 in a research note on Friday, March 25th.
+Morgan Stanley lowered their price objective on Enfusion from $22.00 to $18.00 and set an “equal weight” rating for the company in a research note on Friday, March 25th.
+Credit Suisse Group lowered their price objective on Enfusion from $25.00 to $20.00 and set a “neutral” rating for the company in a research note on Friday, March 25th.
+Stifel Nicolaus decreased their price target on Enfusion from $27.00 to $20.00 and set a “buy” rating for the company in a research note on Monday, March 21st.
+Finally, The Goldman Sachs Group decreased their price target on Enfusion from $24.00 to $15.00 and set a “neutral” rating for the company in a research note on Wednesday, March 16th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and four have issued a buy rating to the company.
+According to MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of $18.67.

+Enfusion (NYSE:ENFN – Get Rating) last announced its quarterly earnings results on Thursday, March 24th.
+The company reported $0.02 EPS for the quarter, missing analysts’ consensus estimates of $0.04 by ($0.02).
+On average, sell-side analysts predict that Enfusion will post 0.22 earnings per share for the current year.

-Institutional investors have recently bought and sold shares of the stock.
-Emerald Advisers LLC bought a new position in Enfusion during the 4th quarter valued at approximately $3,540,000.
-Emerald Mutual Fund Advisers Trust purchased a new stake in shares of Enfusion in the fourth quarter worth $3,434,000.
-New York State Common Retirement Fund bought a new position in shares of Enfusion during the fourth quarter valued at $180,000.
-Advisor Group Holdings Inc. purchased a new position in shares of Enfusion in the 4th quarter worth about $29,000.
-Finally, TimesSquare Capital Management LLC bought a new position in Enfusion in the 4th quarter worth about $31,411,000.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Norges Bank purchased a new position in Enfusion during the 4th quarter worth $10,379,000.
+BlackRock Inc. purchased a new position in shares of Enfusion in the 4th quarter valued at $27,071,000.
+Wells Fargo & Company MN purchased a new position in shares of Enfusion in the 4th quarter valued at $669,000.
+Woodline Partners LP purchased a new position in shares of Enfusion in the 4th quarter valued at $524,000.
+Finally, Nellore Capital Management LLC purchased a new position in shares of Enfusion in the 4th quarter valued at $1,047,000.
 Institutional investors own 2.29% of the company’s stock.

 About Enfusion (Get Rating)